Borrowing during vacations

 - Once your application has been accepted, print out the email verification document you will receive.

 - You will need to register at each library you want to visit.
 It is best to check what the requirements are at the library in question before your first visit, as some libraries will require a passport photo, for example.
+The library you are visiting will generally issue you with a library card, so that you can borrow books or gain reference access until your SCONUL Access membership expires.

 - Check which services and facilities you are entitled to use at each institution by contacting the library you wish to visit in advance.
 Most libraries will allow reference access for undergraduates.
 Postgraduates and staff may have borrowing rights.